 Port-Arrival

-Boards a licensed pilot at a designated boarding area to guide the ship inside port waters.
+Boards a licensed pilot at a designated boarding area to guide the vessel inside port waters.
 The pilot integrates real-time traffic, tide, and berth readiness with the bridge team.
-Communications with VTS/traffic are continuous; deviations prompt safe speed/track changes.
-Pilotage criteria (visibility, wind, tugs) are applied to proceed or hold.
-Purpose is safe transit from approach to inner harbor.
-Metric: incident-free navigation and adherence to arrival slot.
+Communications with VTS and traffic are continuous and deviations trigger safe speed and track adjustments.
+Pilotage criteria (visibility, wind, tugs) determine whether to proceed or hold.
+The purpose is safe transit from approach to the inner harbor.
+Effectiveness is measured by incident-free navigation and adherence to the arrival slot.

 Step 2 Towage

 Schedules and employs tugs matched to ship size, windage, and maneuvering complexity.
-Master/pilot agree on tug numbers, power, and positions before execution.
+The master and pilot agree on tug numbers, power, and positions before execution.
 Tug ETAs are synchronized with pilot boarding and boatmen readiness.
-Contingencies (engine issues, gusts) are mitigated by tug control authority.
+Contingencies (engine issues, gusts) are mitigated through tug control authority.
 Purpose is controlled motion and stopping power in confined spaces.
-Effectiveness: smooth berthing with minimal corrective thrusting.
+Effectiveness is smooth berthing with minimal corrective thrusting.

 Step 3 Berth Arrival

 Executes final approach, line throwing, and contact with fenders under boatmen guidance.
-Ensures position matches crane reach, manifold/roll-on alignments, and safety clearances.
-Confirms gangway and ship-shore power (if applicable) readiness before cargo ops start.
-Records official alongside time (ALS) for KPI and billing.
+Ensures position matches crane reach, manifold and roll-on alignments, and safety clearances.
+Confirms gangway and ship-shore power (if applicable) readiness before cargo operations start.
+Records official alongside time (ALS) for KPI tracking and billing.
 Purpose is a safe, exact “alongside and ready” state.
-Handoff: navigation ends; quay operations begin.
+Navigation ends and quay operations begin.

 Execution Party